 A limited liability company that operates under commercial registration number 1010321917 issued in Riyadh on 15 Muharram 1433H (corresponding to 10 December 2011).
-The main activities of the company are contracting of buildings, and construction, demolition and restoration of highways, roads, streets and bridges and reinforcing and carpentry.
+The main activities of the Company include general constructions and renovation of residential and non-residential buildings such as schools, hospitals and on-site ready-made houses.